Probate Lawyer in Houston and Fort Worth

 Texas Probate Litigation Services

 Probate litigation allows you to uphold the wishes of your loved one.
-Keith Morris Attorney at Law has an intimate knowledge of the Texas Probate Code and can help your family through probate proceedings.
+Keith Morris & Stacy Kelly, Attorneys at Law have intimate knowledge of the Texas Probate Code and can help your family through probate proceedings.

-Keith Morris Attorney at Law offers a variety of probate litigation services to fit your family’s needs:
+Attorneys Keith Morris & Stacy Kelly offers a variety of probate litigation services to fit your family’s needs:

 Probate Litigation and Intestacy